 Hyperglycemia: High blood sugar; this condition is fairly common in people with diabetes.
 Many things can cause hyperglycemia.
 It occurs when the body does not have enough insulin or cannot use the insulin it does have.

 Hypertension: See high blood pressure.

-Impotence: Also called "erectile dysfunction."
-Persistent inability of the penis to become erect or stay erect.
+Impotence: Also called "erectile dysfunction;" persistent inability of the penis to become erect or stay erect.
 Some men may become impotent after having diabetes for a long time, because nerves and blood vessels in the penis become damaged.
-It is estimated that 50% of men diagnosed with type 2 diabetes experiences impotence.
+It is estimated that 50% of men diagnosed with type 2 diabetes experience impotence.

 Injection site rotation: Changing the areas on the body where a person injects insulin; by changing the area of injection, the injections will be easier, safer, and more comfortable.
 If the same injection site is used over and over again, hardened areas, lumps, or indentations can develop under the skin, which keep the insulin from being used properly.
 These lumps or indentations are called "lipodystrophies."